REB Standard Operating Procedures

 Research ethics training is offered online to members of the research community:

-- The TCPS 2 Tutorial – 2 tutorial helps to translate into practice the guidelines formed by the Tri-Council Policy Statement (TCPS-2).
+- The TCPS 2 Tutorial – The online tutorial CORE-2022 (Course on Research Ethics) helps to translate into practice the guidelines formed by the Tri-Council Policy Statement (TCPS-2).
 This course presents content in a variety of formats, interactive exercises and multidisciplinary examples.
 The tutorial comprises ten modules, ranging from basic principles to the evaluation of projects by an REC.

 - The MSSS Tutorial– The online training course “Training in Research Ethics” was created specifically for members of research ethics committees (RECs) and support staff of RECs who work in establishments in the Québec research network, health and social services.
 Thus, while dealing with many national and international texts, this program pays particular attention to the normative framework specific to Quebec.

 - Webinaires du Groupe en éthique de la recherche (GER) (Group webinars on research ethics)

 Tool – How to conduct research at a distance?

 Conducting research in the context of the current pandemic is challenging.
 Many traditional research practices are no longer viable as research must frequently be conducted at a distance.
 How do researchers adapt or change these practices and ensure the highest ethical standards are maintained?
 How are recruitment strategies implemented?
 How is the consent process conducted?
 What information should be included in consent forms?
 How can data be collected?
 What are the best methods to store these different types of data?
 What type of challenges may researchers encounter with these new practices?
 In this presentation, these questions will be addressed and practical solutions proposed.
 The ethical principles that underlie best ethical practices will be highlighted.